kubermatic/docs/content/kubermatic/main/architecture/supported-providers/vsphere/vsphere.en.md

 +++

 KKP fully supports VMware vSphere as a tier 1 provider.
-It allows the automatic provision of user cluster nodes and automatically deploys CCM and CSI for cloud provider and storage integration.
+It enables automatic provisioning of user cluster nodes and storage management by integrating vSphere CCM and vSphere CSI.

 {{% notice warning %}}
 The Kubernetes vSphere driver contains bugs related to detaching volumes from offline nodes.
 See the [**Volume detach bug**](#volume-detach-bug) section for more details.